 The measurements are completely automated, requiring the user only to drag and drop the TIFF file into the web-based software interface.
 A detailed report is created.

 Gantry Starshot must be a TIFF file and contain the "starshot" within the file name.
 This test requires either 16 bit grayscale or 48 bit RGB (16 bits per channel) TIFF images.
-The minimum beam width is 4mm as determined by the resolution in the file.
+The recommended beam width is 4 mm or larger as determined by the resolution in the file, however the analysis will attempt to process beams as small as 1 mm.
 The tiff file must include accurate XResolution and YResolution tags and a valid ResolutionUnit tag.

 Recommended Total QA tests are TG-142 Table III Mechanical: 'Gantry rotation isocenter (starshot test' and 'Minimum tangent circle plot (gantry starshot)'.